-Yep, it’s specific, I know.But I am coping with a total obsession with those two ingredients.
+Yep, it’s specific, I know, but I have a total obsession with those two ingredients.

 I think what makes tomatoes and corn so special is that they technically are a late spring to summer to even an early fall thing.